 "There is no Dana, only Zuul!"

-Turns out that quote is truer than ever in the Ghostbusters reboot, where Dana doesn't exist -- though Sigourney Weaver turns up for a cameo -- but Zuul is very much in the mix, if the post-credits scene is to be believed.
+Turns out that quote is truer than ever in the Ghostbusters reboot, where Dana doesn't exist -- though Sigourney Weaver does turn ;up for a cameo -- but Zuul is very much in the mix, if the post-credits scene is to be believed.
 (So, yes, stick around even after Chris Hemsworth's dance number ends.)

-In the bonus scene, the Conductors of the Metaphysical Examination -- er, Ghostbusters -- have saved New York City and are settling into their new HQ at that iconic firehouse.
+In the tag, the Conductors of the Metaphysical Examination -- er, Ghostbusters -- have saved New York City and are settling into their new HQ at that iconic firehouse.
 Patty (Leslie Jones) listens to white noise and the audience expects another fart joke, but instead, she asks, "What is Zuul?"